mpi4py/mpi4py-fft/docs/source/dft.rst

     assert np.allclose(uc, u)

 The planning of transforms makes an effort to find the fastest possible transform of the given kind.
-You determine yourselves how much effort to put into this planning, providing flags from the list:
-(FFTW_ESTIMATE, FFTW_MEASURE, FFTW_PATIENT, FFTW_EXHAUSTIVE), where the effort
-is increasing from the lowest (FFTW_ESTIMATE) to the highest (FFTW_EXHAUSTIVE).
+See more in :ref:`fftwmodule`.

 Multidimensional transforms
 ...........................